Overview about Voluntary Provident Fund (VPF)

 The interest rate applicable to voluntary PF accounts is decided for each financial year by the government of India.
 Currently, for the fiscal year 2014-15, the voluntary provident fund interest rate is set at 8.75%.
 Combined with the fact that monies accumulated in the vpf account is eligible for tax deduction under section 80C of Income tax act, the impressive interest rate adds to the allure and is prompting more and more Indians to seriously consider the VPF contribution route.

-Benefits of Voluntary Provident Fund
+Benefits of VPF

 - Safe Investment Option- Voluntary Provident Fund scheme is offered and managed by the Government of India.
 Thus, this is deemed as a safe and trustworthy investment medium minus the risk that is usually associated with long term investment plans as offered by private players.